propelorm/Propel/reference/active-record.markdown

 * A many-to-one relationship from the `Book` class to the `Author` class
 * A one-to-many relationship from the `Author` class to the `Book` class

-See the [Relationships Relationships documentation]() for more details.
+See the [Relationships documentation](../documentation/04-relationships) for more details.

 For each relationship, Propel generates additional getters and setters.